Hasin-Al/Bangla_Audio_classification_Dataseet/README.md

 ## Dataset Overview

 This dataset is designed for the classification of human audio recordings into seven distinct emotion classes in Bengali.
+The dataset can be accessed and downloaded from [Kaggle](https://www.kaggle.com/datasets/hasinmanjare/bangla-audio-classification-dataset).

 ### Labeling Structure